 If you believe the crack is at one location, you can probably dig up the sewer pipe and repair that section.
 All you’ll need to do is install a short length of pipe, using repair sleeves to connect.

 You must first contact Ohio Utilities Protection Service before you dig.
-If your inspection reveals problems at multiple points, you probably have to dig up the whole pipe and relay it completely.
+If your inspection reveals problems at multiple points, you'll probably have to dig up the whole pipe and relay it completely.

 The sanitary pipe carries sewage from your home or business to the treatment plant, while the storm sewer carries rainfall and other drainage.

 Unfortunately, the sanitary sewer is a more complicated repair.
-The amount of digging required is usually more extensive because the pipes are deeper, especially if you are in an area that has basements where laterals can be 9-11 feet deep.
-It takes longer to get down to this depth, whereas the storm sewer pipes are usually laid at a depth of about 4 feet.
+The amount of digging required is usually more extensive because the pipes are deeper, especially if you're in an area that has basements where laterals can be 9-11 ft. deep.
+It takes longer to get down to this depth, whereas the storm sewer pipes are usually laid at a depth of about 4 ft.

 You also have to be aware of local regulations regarding sanitary sewer repairs, which can make them more complicated.
 Columbus, for example, will not let you cut the pipe and allow raw sewage to seep into the ground.
-You will need a bypass line so sewage does not get into your trench and a truck with a holding tank to contain the excess.
+You'll need a bypass line so sewage doesn't get into your trench and a truck with a holding tank to contain the excess.

-Dealing with a cracked sewer pipe can be a messy business, so it is always best to proceed with care, and call an expert.
+Dealing with a cracked sewer pipe can be a messy business, so it's always best to proceed with care -- and call an expert.